Our Board of Directors

-The Board of Directors of CAH consists of nine (9) directors elected by the members of the Corporation at the Annual General Meeting.
 Board members may choose to become involved in one or more of the committees necessary for the good governance of CAH: Executive Management Evaluation Committee, Treasury and Audit Committee, CAH Member Relations Committee, Board of Directors Nominating Committee, Building Committee, Legal and Complaints Committee, and Governance Committee.

-The members of the Board of Directors for the year 2022-2023 are:
+The members of the Board of Directors for the year 2025-2026

 Denis Frawley